 The procedure for dental implants

-If your jawbone isn’t thick enough, or the bone is too soft you may need to undergo a bone grafting procedure.
+If your jawbone isn’t thick enough, or the bone is too soft you may need to undergo sinus lifting or a bone grafting procedure.
 The bone grafting surgery will create a more denser, thicker base for the implant.
 In this procedure, a piece of bone is taken from another part of your body like your hip and transplanted into your jaw.

 The jaw has the strongest muscle in your entire body and if your powerful chewing action exerts too much pressure on your fragile jawbone, the dental implant surgery would fail.